krathul/Louvain/README.md

-# Louvain
+# Louvain Algorithm
-A Clone of the original louvain algorithm implementation Please find the original source at <sourceforge.net/projects/louvain>
+A Clone of the original louvain algorithm implementation Please find the original source at <https://sourceforge.net/projects/louvain>

 -----------------------------------------------------------------------------